dataninja-python/todo-back/README.md

 # Backend
 This is the back-end for the todo list app created with Django.
 It was created to show my improved Django development skills.
-This backend uses a simple sqlite database to allow access to front-end application to full CRUD functionality through an api.
-It also employs a slightly customized version of Django's built in administration suite.
+This backend uses a simple sqlite database to provide front-end applications with access to CRUD functionality using a JSON data api.
+It also uses Django's built in administration site and the Django's restframework testing site to allow direct testing of api functionality without a front-end.

 # Techstack
 - Django